Royalj25/CS-180/README.md

 ### 🔥 [Hobby Recommender](./HobbyRecommender/)
 A **Java** program that recommends hobbies based on user input.
 - Demonstrates use of control flow and string handling
-- A fun beginner-friendly project showing interactive program design
+- Interactive quiz-style program for hobby suggestions
+- Beginner-friendly project demonstrating decision-making logic

 ### 💻 [Create New User](./CreateNewUser/)
 A **Java** program that generates a unique user string based on customer input.
-- Demonstrates **string manipulation**, **control flow**, and **user input handling**.
+- Demonstrates string manipulation and user input handling
+- Generates unique identifiers to simulate user account creation
-- Beginner-friendly project showcasing **interactive program design**.
+- Beginner-friendly project showcasing interactive program design